datamesse/tutorial-linkedin-learning-python-working-with-predictive-analytics/README.md

 Alternatively, use Ctrl + Shift +

+### Add Virtual Environment to .gitignore
+Add virtual environment to .gitignore
+The modules take up a lot of space, so create a new .gitignore file in the directory and add venv (or whatever your virtual environment’s folder name is to the file).

 ### Import Python modules

 After performing the steps above, you can now install Python modules